Clare S. Kim, PhD

 601 S Morgan St., Chicago, IL 60607

-Kim’s research has been supported by the National Science Foundation, MIT Center for International Studies, and Notre Dame Institute for Advanced Study.
-Before joining UIC, she was a Mellon Postdoctoral Fellow in Modeling Interdisciplinary Inquiry at Washington University in St. Louis.
+Kim’s work has been published and featured in Osiris, IEEE Annals of Computing, and PRI’s The World.
+She has received research grants and fellowships from the National Science Foundation, MIT Center for International Studies, and Notre Dame Institute for Advanced Study, among others.
+Prior to joining UIC, Kim was a Mellon Postdoctoral Fellow in Modeling Interdisciplinary Inquiry at Washington University in St. Louis.
 She received her PhD from the Program in History, Anthropology, and Science, Technology, and Society at the Massachusetts Institute of Technology.